HangfireIO/Hangfire/docs/tutorials/highlight.rst

       }
   }

-Note that it is simple method that does not contain any HangFire-related functionality.
+Note that it is simple method that does not contain any Hangfire-related functionality.
 It creates a new instance of the ``HighlighterDbContext`` class, looks for the desired snippet and makes a call to a web service.

 Then, we need to place the invocation of this method on a queue.
 So, let's modify the ``Create`` action: